rvtr/Cookie-Clicker-C64/README.md

 </a>
 </p>

-Cookie-Clicker-C64 (or CC64 for short) is a Cookie clicker clone for the Commodore 64.
+Cookie Clicker C64 (or CC64 for short) is a Cookie clicker clone for the Commodore 64.

 ### How to play :